Smertig/banana/docs/api/tg/types/inline_query_result_document.rst

    Title for the result

+   .. cpp:member:: string_t document_url

+   A valid URL for the file

+   .. cpp:member:: string_t mime_type

+   MIME type of the content of the file, either “application/pdf” or “application/zip”

    .. cpp:member:: optional_t<string_t> caption

    Optional.
 Caption of the document to be sent, 0-1024 characters after entities parsing